spremathilaka/movies4u/README.md

-THis Project use the following Medium post how can we use the MVVM pattern with Retrofit, RxJava, and Dagger 2.
+THis Project use the following Medium movie how can we use the MVVM pattern with Retrofit, RxJava, and Dagger 2.

 Basic MVVM/ RX/DAGGER